andy-goryachev-oracle/Test/doc/BehaviorInputMapProposal.md

 ## Description

+Most of the changes concentrate in a new package **javafx.scene.control.behavior**.

-The first public API being introduced is **InputMap**, via Control.getInputMap().
+The first public API being introduced is **javafx.scene.control.behavior.InputMap**, via Control.getInputMap().
 An InputMap maps the user input events to methods in the control's behavior class or methods defined by the user.

 The purpose of InputMap is to enable a wide range of operations performed by both the skin and the user:
 - map a key binding to a function, either default one or supplied by the user